BeastBots2855/FlyWheelCharacterization/README.md

 ﻿# FlyWheelCharacterization
-An easily copyable repository to calculate flyWheelFeedForwards
+An easily copyable repository to calculate FlyWheelFeedForwards